 Q: What was the last message you received?

-Q: You’re very concerned and active in saving the environment, what one/easiest thing can we do every day that can help make a change?
+Q: What one thing can we do every day to help make a change?

-A: I’m not, ok, so when you say ‘saving the planet’ that sounds very loaded, and that I’m a tree-hugging, trail-mix kind of guy.
+A: I’m not, ok, so when you say ‘saving the planet’ that sounds very loaded, and that I’m a tree–hugging, trail–mix kind of guy.
 And look, we need that archetype on the planet.
-I’m not that, what I am is that I’m trying to contribute from my own personal footprint and be more cognizant.
+I’m not that.
+What I am is - I’m trying to contribute through my own personal footprint and be more cognizant.
 I don’t know that I can save the planet, but as a collective body of people we could?
 But everyone has independent thought and everybody’s got to be on the same page.
 We aren’t even in the same book…

 Q: So is there one thing we can do?